avaitla/mysqlbinlog2parquet/README.md

 That's the whole pipeline: **`binlog file → make run → Parquet → DuckDB`**.

-### Why DuckDB?

-DuckDB is the lightest-weight way we know to *process* the parquet files this tool emits.
-It has no server, no daemon, no schema registry, no external dependencies — just a single binary that reads Parquet natively, executes ordinary SQL, joins across files, and pushes filters into the Parquet column readers.
-For everything in this README that involves "look at the converted output," DuckDB is what we use.

 The same Parquet files work equally well in Spark, Trino, ClickHouse, Snowflake (`COPY INTO`), Athena, or Polars — see [Output Parquet schema](#output-parquet-schema) for the column list and